0ladybelle/Currency-Converter/README.md

 #### MVP

 - Conversion of the currency value pair from X currency to Y currency
-- Allow input amount to conver
+- Allow input amount to convert
 - Enable base conversion

 #### PostMVP